ida/templati/README.md

 	htmlTag.attr.lang = 'es'

-Finally let's do an example with some logical-operations, let's say you have some data of known structure, e.g. an array of items and you want to apply some conditions, it would look something like:
+Finally let's do some logical-operations, let's say you have some data of known structure, e.g. an array of items and you want to apply some conditions, it could look like:

 	const data = hereComesTheDataFromSomewhereOutOfTheBlue()